-A Managing Director of Hong Leong Finance Limited ("HLF" or the "Company") since 1 March 1979, Mr Kwek was appointed the Chairman of the Company since 28 November 1984 and was last re-appointed as a Director on 23 April 2015 to hold office until the 2016 Annual General Meeting ("2016 AGM") pursuant to Section 153(6) of the Companies Act, Chapter 50 ("Section 153(6)"), which provision has since been repealed, and will be seeking appointment as a Director at the 2016 AGM.
+A Managing Director of Hong Leong Finance Limited ("HLF" or the "Company") since 1 March 1979, Mr Kwek was appointed the Chairman of the Company since 28 November 1984 and was last appointed as a Director on 21 April 2016.
 Mr Kwek is also the chairman of the Executive Committee ("Exco") and sits on the Risk Management Committee ("RMC") and Nominating Committee ("NC").

 He is the Executive Chairman of Hong Leong Investment Holdings Pte.
-Ltd. ("HLIH"), the immediate and ultimate holding company of HLF, and City Developments Limited ("CDL"), and non-executive Chairman of Hong Leong Asia Ltd. ("HLA") and Millennium & Copthorne Hotels plc ("M&C").
-He is also the Chairman and Managing Director of City e-Solutions Limited ("CES").
-HLA, CDL, M&C and CES are subsidiaries of HLIH and thus, related companies under the Hong Leong group of companies.
+Ltd. ("HLIH"), the immediate and ultimate holding company of HLF, and City Developments Limited ("CDL"), and non-executive Chairman of Millennium & Copthorne Hotels plc ("M&C").
+He is also the non-executive Chairman of Hong Leong Asia Ltd. ("HLA") but would be stepping down as Chairman and Director of HLA at its upcoming annual general meeting in April 2017.
+HLA, CDL and M&C are subsidiaries of HLIH and thus, related companies under the Hong Leong Group of companies.
+In the preceding 3-year period, Mr Kwek was also the Chairman and Managing Director of City e-Solutions Limited ("CES") until he stepped down in September 2016 after CES ceased to be a subsidiary of CDL.

 Mr Kwek holds a law degree, LL.B.
-(London) and is also a Fellow of The Institute of Chartered Secretaries and Administrators.
-He has extensive experience in the finance business, having grown from day one with the original Hong Leong Finance Limited which has since merged its finance business with the Company.
+(London) and is also a fellow of The Institute of Chartered Secretaries and Administrators.
+He has extensive experience in the finance business, having grown from day one with the original Hong Leong Finance Limited which has since merged its finance business with Singapore Finance Limited (now known as HLF).
 He also has vast experience in the real estate business, the hotel industry as well as the trading and manufacturing business.